ImpactEng/impacteng.github.io/_posts/2025-06-13-Cloud-Engineering-targeting-the-lowest-hanging-fruit.md

   <section class="contact-cta animate-fade-in">
     <h2>Ready to Find Your Quick Wins?</h2>
-    <p>Start your optimization journey today.
+    <p>Start your optimisation journey today.
 We can help you identify and execute high-impact improvements in your cloud infrastructure.</p>
     <a href="/contact/" class="button-primary">Get Started</a>
   </section>
 </section>